netdata/netdata/packaging/installer/UPDATE.md

 run the update script that was installed as part of the initial install (even if you disabled automatic updates) and preserve the existing install options you specified.

-If you installed Netdata using an installation prefix, you will need to add an `--install` option specifying that prefix to this command to make sure it finds Netdata.
+If you installed Netdata using an installation prefix, you will need to add an `--install-prefix` option specifying that prefix to this command to make sure it finds Netdata.

 ```bash